Beaumont Smith: J C Williamsons

 Shrinking profits led to Smith retiring from film-making in 1925.
 He moved to New Zealand and became managing director of Williamson Films (New Zealand) Ltd (later J. C. Williamson Picture Corporation Ltd), Wellington.

-Return to Filmmaking
+Return to filmmaking

 Smith returned to filmmaking to make The Hayseeds (1933), giving Cecil Kellaway his first lead in a film, and Splendid Fellows (1934).
+The box office failure of the latter prompted him to retire permanently from filmmaking.

-He went back to Williamsons but eventually he and his wife sold out their interests in 1937 for £15,000 with an additional £7,000.
+Smith went back to Williamsons but eventually he and his wife sold their interests in 1937 for £15,000 with an additional £7,000.
 He retired to Killara, Sydney in 1938.

 Personal life

-Smith was married to Elsie Fleming from 1911, until his death.
+Smith was married to Elsie Fleming from 1911 until his death.
 She was often an uncredited contributor with his work, helping him write scripts.

 His brother Gordon managed his finances.

 Death

 Smith died on 2 January 1950 in Royal North Shore Hospital, St Leonards.
-He was survived by his wife Elsie, he was cremated at Northern Suburbs Crematorium.
+He was survived by his wife Elsie.
+He was cremated at Northern Suburbs Crematorium.